its-me-abi/maildrop_xray_api/README.md

 ## Technical notes

+  this is my first javascript project with oop.
 - Uses synchronous XMLHttpRequest – suitable for browser use in trusted contexts.
 - Relies on the GraphQL API of maildrop.cc.
 - Extracts the first `<a>` link from the HTML part of the message.